LegeBeker/bypass-paywalls-tampermonkey/README.md

 * Every time you open Chrome it may warn you about running extensions in developer mode, just click 🗙 to keep the extension enabled.
 * You will be logged out for any site you have checked.
 * This extension works best alongside the adblocker uBlock Origin.
+* With the Firefox version you get automatic updates.

 ### Bypass the following sites' paywalls with this extension: